yaya-sy/EntropyBasedCLDMetrics/README.md

 > python src/prepare_input_files.py -c data/Thomas/ -a [AUDIO_FOLDER] -m checkpoints/librispeech_360.arpa
 ```

-Where `[AUDIO_FOLDER]` is the path to the audio folder.
-In the case of Thomas childes data, the audio folder is `recordings/raw/`
+Where `[AUDIO_FOLDER]` is the path to the audio folder of the data installed from the GIN repository.
+The audio folder is `recordings/raw/`.

 ## Pepare the data for Librispeech regression model (Experiment 2B)